 This process, insight, and analysis provide me with new keyword ideas I may not have already considered and helps me to prioritize phrases to target first (or which ones require my further research).

-Companies with niche sites or products struggle with keyword research, unable to identify target phrases among high-search volume keywords.
+Companies with niche sites or products struggle with keyword research, as they're unable to identify target phrases among high-search volume keywords.

 Niche keyword research helps such companies discover phrases to target in their SEO strategy, from head terms to long-tail keywords.

-The process itself requires having the ability to review all industry-related keywords, select categories or topics that pertain to the company’s specific product or niche and use those terms as the basis for their search engine optimization strategy.
-With niche keyword research, and using keywords appropriately, you'll find your site in the search results.

-v2 | This process, insight, and analysis provide me with new keyword ideas I may not have already considered and helps me to prioritize phrases to target first (or which ones require my further research).

-Companies with niche sites or products struggle with keyword research, unable to identify target phrases among high-search volume keywords.

-Niche keyword research helps such companies discover phrases to target in their SEO strategy, from head terms to long-tail keywords.

-The process itself requires having the ability to review all industry-related keywords, select categories or topics that pertain to the company’s specific product or niche and use those terms as the basis for their search engine optimization strategy.
+The process itself requires having the ability to review all industry-related keywords, select categories or topics that pertain to the company’s specific product or niche, and use those terms as the basis for their search engine optimization strategy.
 With niche keyword research, and using keywords appropriately, you'll find your site in the search results.